Contract offers & free agents: PSG U19's state of play as Premier League & Serie A sides circle | Goal.com

 Contract offers & free agents: PSG U19's state of play as Premier League & Serie A sides circle

-Paris Saint-Germain have made some big calls on the future of their U-19's players with a number set to depart the reigning Ligue 1 champions.
+Paris Saint-Germain have made some big calls on the future of their Under-19's players with a number set to depart the reigning Ligue 1 champions.

 While the coronavirus pandemic has suspended football in France and around the world, it's set to be a busy week for PSG's assistant sporting director Angelo Castellazz and chief of the academy Jean-Francois Pien.